Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

    ![Run or save Pipeline](/docs/media/AlwaysOnGettingStarted2RunOrSavePipeline.png 'Run or save Pipeline')

-1) Rename the pipeline by clicking on the three dots and (optionally) move it into a folder (see below)
+1) Rename the pipeline by clicking on the three dots and (optionally) move it into a folder (see below).
+The UI usually doesn't immediately reflect the change immediatly, so just refresh the page.

    ![Rename/move pipeline](/docs/media/AlwaysOnGettingStarted2PipelineRename.png 'Rename/move pipeline')